 - 3/4 tsp baking soda

-In a large bowl whisk together the flour with baking soda and baking powder.
+- In a large bowl whisk together the flour with the baking soda, baking powder and sea salt.
 Add the blueberries and half of the lemon zest and gently toss to coat.
 Set aside.

-Using a wide spatula gently fold the wet batter into the dry , making sure not to crush the blueberries if possible.
+- Using a wide spatula gently fold the wet batter into the dry ingredients , making sure not to crush the blueberries if possible.